Master of Science in Information Systems and Technology Management

 Every industry and sector, private and public, relies heavily on M.S. in information systems and technology management graduates to tame the complexities of technology, and help senior executives make informed decisions on how best to apply technology to improve productivity and drive innovation.
 This means ample and diverse career options for graduates of Lerner’s M.S. in information systems and technology management.
 Some top career fields for information systems and technology management graduates include:

-The demand for evaluating, choosing and integrating adaptive information technologies has become vital for very business, from start-ups to Fortune 500 companies.
+The demand for evaluating, choosing and integrating adaptive information technologies has become vital for every business, from start-ups to Fortune 500 companies.

 Chief Information Officer (CIO)

-Form the strategic thinking and team development that allow information systems to scale and achieve company goals.
+Form the strategic thinking and team development that allow information systems to scale and achieve company objectives and goals.

-Learn more about master of science in information systems & technology management admissions requirements, deadlines, tuition and financial aid available to you.
+Learn more about M.S. in information systems and technology management admissions requirements, deadlines, tuition and financial aid available to you.